Banks, technology stocks lead another decline on Wall Street - NewsBreak

 Banks and big technology stocks are leading another decline on Wall Street in afternoon trading Friday and every major index is on track for a weekly loss.

-After pushing the S&P 500 to a record high last week, investors have been taking money off the table as the .
+After pushing the S&P 500 to a record high last week, investors have been taking money off the table as the Federal Reserve moves to dial back stimulus and fight inflation.
 Both the S&P 500 and the Nasdaq are headed for their third weekly drop in the last four.

 Large technology companies often have lofty valuations based on assumptions about their profitability going far into the future.
 Those valuations are typically more acceptable to investors when interest rates remain low, but become less desirable as interest rates rise.